 Request flow

-When you send a request to your AI Gateway endpoint:- Your app sends a request to your ngrok endpoint
+When you send a request to your AI Gateway endpoint:- Your app sends a request with your AI Gateway API Key to your ngrok endpoint

 - The request is forwarded to the provider with the appropriate provider API key